 The thing about recessions is that they’re not always predictable.

-And I’m NOT saying that a recession is definitely on the way, by any means.
 But being prepared financially is something you’ll be glad about if the economy does slow down.

 Are you doing anything differently with your money or do you have a tip for how to survive a recession?